Election of the Speaker of the House

-The Speaker must at all times show, and be seen to show, the impartiality required to maintain the trust and goodwill of the House and does not vote except in case of a tie.
+The Speaker must at all times show, and be seen to show, the impartiality required to maintain the trust and goodwill of the House; he or she does not vote except in the case of a tie.
 The actions of the Speaker may not be criticized in debate or by any means except by way of a motion put before the House.
-As well, the Standing Orders prohibit any debate on decisions of the Speaker and prohibit any appeal of a Speaker's decision to the House.
+As well, the Standing Orders prohibit any debate on decisions of the Speaker and prohibit any appeal of a Speaker’s decision to the House.

 The Speaker is the head of the House of Commons administration and is responsible for its overall direction and management.
-The Parliament of Canada Act provides that all matters of administrative and financial policy affecting the House are overseen by the Board of Internal Economy, composed of Members from all recognized parties in the House (i.e., 12 or more Members) and chaired by the Speaker.
+The Parliament of Canada Act provides that all matters of administrative and financial policy affecting the House be overseen by the Board of Internal Economy, which is composed of Members from all recognized parties in the House (i.e., those with 12 or more Members) and chaired by the Speaker.

 The Constitution Act, 1867 requires the election of the Speaker at the beginning of a Parliament and again any time a vacancy occurs.
-At the beginning of a new Parliament, the Speech from the Throne will not be read until the Speaker has been elected.
+At the beginning of a new Parliament, the Speech from the Throne is read only after the Speaker has been elected.
 No other business can come before the House until the election has taken place and the Speaker has taken the Chair.

 The process for the election of the Speaker, which takes place by secret ballot, is laid out in the Standing Orders.
-The rules for the Speaker's election provide for a series of run-off ballots among all eligible candidates for Speaker, until one candidate receives an absolute majority of the votes cast.
+The rules for the Speaker’s election provide for an optional preferential ballot among all eligible candidates for Speaker.

 The House also elects a Deputy Speaker and Chair of Committees of the Whole at the commencement of every Parliament or from time to time as required.
 The Deputy Speaker serves in that capacity until the end of a Parliament.